 The latter, while not strictly necessary, is often used in order to approximate infinite systems and avoid boundary effects in our results.

-The idea of periodic boundaries is quite simple, imagine that your finite-sized simulation box (colored in orange in the figure) is periodically repeated throughout space.
+The idea of periodic boundaries is quite simple; imagine that your finite-sized simulation box (colored in orange in the figure) is periodically repeated throughout space.

 The unit cell is usually a cubic box, which can be used to generate a perfect three-dimensional tiling that fills all of space, as illustrated in the figure.